 4. The EB-5 visa also offers more freedom once the investor is in the U.S.

 The EB-5 investor is not required to live near their investment.
-They can purchase a home and live anywhere in the U.S. After living in the U.S., EB-5 investors and their family even qualify for in-state tuition fees.
+They can purchase a home and live anywhere in the U.S. After living in the U.S., EB-5 investors and their families even qualify for in-state tuition fees.

 5. Regional Centers Minimize Risk

-Think the EB-5 Program fits your goals ?.
+Think the EB-5 Program fits your goals?
 Get Started Today!

 The capital for an EB-5 investment can be obtained through a loan from a financial institute with the investor’s assets as collateral.
 The collateral, however, cannot be the very EB-5 assets the EB-5 applicant invest in.
 An investor will also need to prove to USCIS the legal source of funds used to purchase or obtain the assets used as the collaterals for the loan.